mshojaei77/OpenRouterChatApp/README.md

 Upon execution, the script will prompt you to select an AI model from the list provided.
 After selecting a model, you can begin typing messages to interact with the AI.
 Type `exit` or `quit` to terminate the session.

+## Future Updates:

+- **Web App Integration**: Plans are underway to develop a web application version of the OpenRouter Chat App using Flask.
+This will enable users to interact with the AI models via a browser-based interface, providing an alternative to the current command-line approach.

+- **Telegram Bot Deployment**: There are plans to integrate the OpenRouter Chat App functionality into a Telegram bot.
+Users will be able to engage with the AI models directly from their Telegram messenger, offering a convenient way to chat with the AI models on-the-go.

+Stay tuned for updates on these features, which aim to expand the reach and usability of the OpenRouter Chat App across different platforms.

 ## Contributing

 Feel free to fork the repository and submit pull requests for improvements or new features.